Undergraduate Internships & Graduate Practicums

 Application and Approval Process

-1. Pre-Application Meeting: Read the Internship Handbook and contact the Internship Coordinator (Professor Ouellette heather.ouellette@louisville.edu) to discuss eligibility and the process.
+1. Pre-Application Meeting: Review the Internship Handbook and contact Professor Ouellette (heather.ouellette@louisville.edu) to discuss eligibility, the process, and any questions.

 Scan the QR codes or click on the links below to download the checklist and handbook for detailed guidance.